dpiegdon/verilog-buildingblocks/README.md

 * `demux.v`
   Generic demultiplexer.

-* `lattice_debounced_button.v`
-  Lattice-specific implementation of a proper debounced button from an input pin.

-* `lattice_pullup_input.v`
-  Lattice-specific implementation of an input with pullup.

-* `lattice_tristate_output.v`
-  Lattice-specific implementation of a tristateable output.

 * `lfsr.v`
   Generic linear feedback shift register (LFSR).

 * `random.v`
-  Mostly lattice-specific code to generate random numbers from metastability.
+  Modules to generate metastable output and random numbers.

-* `ringoscillator.v`
-  Lattice-specific ring oscillator implementation.

 * `synchronous_reset_timer.v`
   Module to synchronize an sync reset signal to a clock domain and hold it for a defined number of clock cycles.

 * `uart.v`
   UART module by Timothy Goddard that can be found in various places on the internet, with some changes by me to add high speed capability.

+* Lattice iCE40 specific implementations (in `lattice_ice40/`)

+ - `lattice_ice40/debounced_button.v`
+  Debounced button from an input pin.

+ - `lattice_ice40/pullup_input.v`
+  Input with pullup.

+ - `lattice_ice40/random.v`
+  Modules for random number generation.

+ - `lattice_ice40/ringoscillator.v`
+  Ring oscillator implementation.

+ - `lattice_ice40/tristate_output.v`
+  A tristateable output.

 Contains also testbenches (`*_tb.v`) for some of the modules, see below.